Spain Buying Guide

 Once the checks are completed, you and the seller will sign a private purchase contract.
 This stipulates the terms and conditions of the sale, including the purchase price and completion date.
 You’re now committed to buying the property and the seller to sell it to you.

-Most British buyers also request a deposit contract (contrato de arras).
+Most overseas buyers also request a deposit contract (contrato de arras).
 You pay a deposit – typically 10% of the full price – until the sale goes through.
 If you pull out now you will lose your deposit, while if the vendor backs out, they must pay back double the amount.

 Sale contract

 The notary will register the sale with the Spanish Land Registry and provide you with a copy of the registered deed.
-You will also need to pay the relevant taxes, such as the Property Transfer Tax (ITP) or Value Added Tax (VAT), depending on the property type and location.
+You will also need to pay the relevant taxes, such as the property transfer tax (ITP) or Value Added Tax (VAT), depending on the property type and location.

 After that, the keys are yours and you can start making memories in the Spanish sun!